rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ### Minimize block-level redundant memory accesses: shared memory
 If you spot that neighboring threads (that likely reside on the same block) are using extensively the same elements from global memory, I strongly suggest you learn more about shared memory, to reduce redundant **block-level** memory accesses.
 Shared memory is essentially a portion of the L1 cache managed by the user.
 But beware, using it means that you think you can do a better job than the runtime!).
 To use shared memory in Kokkos, look at [Hierarchical Parallelism](https://kokkos.org/kokkos-core-wiki/ProgrammingGuide/HierarchicalParallelism.html).
 As mentioned in the introduction, I do not wish to delve deeper on this topic in this tutorial.

-### Minimize redundant kernel-level memory accesses: coalescing
+### Minimize redundant kernel-level memory requests: coalescing accesses

+You may have noticed I've been using both terms "*memory accesses*" and "*memory requests*" throughout this post.
+Now that we've introduced enough concepts, let's clarify the distinction.
+A memory access is a statement in your GPU kernel that requests data from global memory.
+For example, `view(i,j)`.
+A memory request is what actually occurs at the hardware level.
+When accesses are coalesced, they translate into just a few requests (one per memory sector).
+When they're not coalesced, each access can trigger a separate request, significantly increasing memory traffic.

 #### Sectors and cache line
-When using Nvidia GPUs, threads are packed in so-called warps of 32 threads which execute instructions simultaneously (SIMD).
-In the same way, when a memory request if performed, (like load one FP64 number from global memory), it is not done for a single one, but in packs of so-called *sectors* of 32 bytes (i.e. 4 FP64 numbers).
+When using Nvidia GPUs, threads are packed in so-called warps of 32 threads which execute instructions simultaneously (SIMT).
+In the same way, when a memory access if performed, (like load one FP64 number from global memory), it is not done for a single one, but in packs of so-called *sectors* of 32 bytes (i.e. 4 FP64 numbers).
 Another way to say this is that the memory access granularity of the GPU is of 32 bytes.
 As a result, the best case scenario for a warp load, is that it requires data that is coalescing:

 ![alt text](image-9.png)
 **Figure 8:** Coalesced memory accesses ([Source](https://www.Nvidia.com/en-us/on-demand/session/gtc24-s62191/)).

 In this ideal case, each thread is loading a FP64 number.
-There are 32 threads in a warps so this amount to 32 FP64 number, e.g. 256 bytes which is 8 sectors.
-This is very efficient because 256 bytes are loaded, and 256 bytes are used: the bandwidth of the GPU is fully used.
+There are 32 threads in a warps so this amount to 32 FP64 accesses, e.g. 256 bytes which is 8 sectors, i.e. 8 memory requests.
+This is very efficient because 256 bytes are loaded, and 256 bytes are used: the memory requests are fully used.
 Let's now look at the worst case scenario:

 ![alt text](image-10.png)
 **Figure 9:** strided memory accesses.
 Adapted from [source](https://www.Nvidia.com/en-us/on-demand/session/gtc24-s62191/).

-In this case, each thread is still loading a FP64 numbers, but there is a sector-wide stride between threads.
-Since a FP64 number cannot be loaded "on it's own", a whole sector is loaded for each.
-As a result 32 sectors = 1024 bytes are loaded, for only 256 bytes used.
-This means that only a quarter of the bandwidth is used, and the case gets worst if you are working with smaller a datatype.
+In this case, each thread is still accessing a FP64 numbers, but there is a sector-wide stride between threads.
+Since a FP64 number cannot be loaded "on it's own", a whole sector is requested for each.
+As a result 32 sectors = 32 memory requests = 1024 bytes are loaded, for only 256 bytes used.
+This means that only a quarter of the requests is used, and the case gets worst if you are working with smaller datatypes.

 #### Profiler diagnosis